vinipsmaker/gsoc2014-boost/README.md

 the request handler dispatching/router and the glue among them.
-Fortunately, (1) the boilerplate is very small, (2) it's possible to go from non-intrusive design to the intrusive design (the opposite is not that easy, though) and (3) it's possible to provide minimal project examples that could be as templates for the user.
+Fortunately, (1) the boilerplate is very small, (2) it's possible to go from non-intrusive design to the intrusive design (the opposite is not that easy, though) and (3) it's possible to provide minimal project examples that could be used as templates for the user.
 One example by what I mean with #2 is to provide an even higher abstraction that will assume that the user wants to use a common set of components and provide a less verbose interface, but this higher-level abstraction requires a core library first and is outside of the scope of this proposal.

-The only requirement/intrusiveness of the library, ideally, should be an async programmin model, but this only affect programming tastes and doesn't imply that the library cannot be used in certain devices or clusters.
+The only requirement/intrusiveness of the library, ideally, should be an async programming model, but this only affect programming tastes and doesn't imply that the library cannot be used in certain devices or clusters.

-The only feature that should include a overhead in the proposal is the decoupling of HTTP messages and HTTP connections (the HTTP parser).
+The only feature that should include an overhead in the proposal is the decoupling of HTTP messages and HTTP connections (the HTTP parser).
 HTTP messages should be feeded by producer backends that could implement different communications such as a builtin HTTP server, a FastCGI receiver and others.